 Need A Little Help?

-If you need further information, please see the whitelisting instructions (PDF link will open in new window) which lists steps for a wide variety of email service software platforms and several ISPs.
+If you need further information, please see the whitelisting instructions (PDF) which lists steps for a wide variety of email service software platforms and several ISPs.

 We apologize for any inconvenience, but we appreciate your continued interest in using CCAP eNews announcements -- it has proven to be an excellent way of communicating efficiently with our panel and other website users.